tirthajyoti/tirthajyoti.github.io/UCI-ML/UCI-ML.md

 ![Search example with a keyword](https://raw.githubusercontent.com/tirthajyoti/tirthajyoti.github.io/master/Images/Search_example.PNG)

 ### If want to bypass the simple API and play with the low-level functions
 In case you want to bypass the simple user API and play with the low-level functions, you are welcome to do so.
-Here is the rundown on them,
+Here is the rundown on them.
+First, import the necessary packages,
 ```
 from UCI_ML_Functions import *
 import pandas as pd